aspose-cells/Aspose.Cells-Products/cells/en/java/conversion/tabdelimited-to-ods/_index.md

 {{% blocks/products/pf/agp/content h2="Save TABDELIMITED to ODS in Java Online for Free" %}}

-The following example demonstrates how to convert TABDELIMITED to ODS document format in Java.
+The following example demonstrates how to convert TABDELIMITED to ODS in Java.
 {{% blocks/products/pf/agp/text %}}

-Follow the easy steps to convert TABDELIMITED file into ODS format.
+Follow the easy steps to convert TABDELIMITED to ODS.
 Upload your TABDELIMITED file, then simply save it as ODS file.
 For both TABDELIMITED reading and ODS writing you can use fully qualified filenames.
 The output ODS content and formatting will be identical to the original TABDELIMITED document.

 {{% /blocks/products/pf/agp/text %}}